New scheme to replace just 60,000 gas boilers ‘barely scratches surface’, PM warned

 “The pay-off of proper investment is that we will have warm homes that aren’t reliant on polluting gas.
 This means emissions will reduce significantly and there are plenty of long-term jobs in it.”

+Doug Parr, chief scientist at Greenpeace UK, said: “This needs over £4bn during this Parliament so, if true, the debate of £400m or less is that between deeply inadequate and pathetic.”

-Wera Hobhouse, the Liberal Democrat climate change spokesperson, said: “This scheme falls woefully short of the real needs of most families to get their homes to zero carbon in time for this climate emergency.
+And Wera Hobhouse, the Liberal Democrat climate change spokesperson, said: “This scheme falls woefully short of the real needs of most families to get their homes to zero carbon in time for this climate emergency.

 “Meanwhile, this government is allowing homes to still be built that aren’t zero carbon –which is a scandal.
 The heating of all our homes needs to be zero carbon in the next 10 years.”